paulm17/raikou/README.md

    ```

 8. Amend layout.tsx to resemble the following.
 RaikouProvider must encapsulate
-   the children and include the tailwind configuration for the server
+   the children and include the tailwind configuration for the theme.
-   components.

    ```js
    import { RaikouProvider } from '@raikou/system';